MihaiCristianCondrea/Smart-Cleaner-for-Windows/README.md

 ```
 Alternatively, open `Smart Cleaner for Windows.sln` in Visual Studio and press **F5**.

+### Use JetBrains Rider or other IDEs
+If your IDE discovers an older .NET 8 SDK first, the WinUI XAML compiler can run into tooling mismatches.
+Ensure Rider (or any other external tool) points to the .NET 9 SDK specified in `global.json`:

+1. Install the latest .NET 9 SDK if it is not already available on your machine.
+2. In Rider, navigate to **File → Settings → Build, Execution, Deployment → Toolset and Build**.
+3. Under **.NET CLI executable**, browse to the `dotnet.exe` that ships with .NET 9 (for example, `C:\Program Files\dotnet\sdk\9.0.x\dotnet.exe`).
+4. Click **Apply** and rebuild the solution.

+Rider will now respect the pinned SDK version and the build will succeed on all targets (x86/x64/ARM64).

 ## Publish a self-contained build
 Use the supplied publish profiles to create portable outputs that do not require the .NET runtime on the target machine: